The Postal Service: Reunion, Give Up re-issue, and disbandment (2013–2014)

+Subsequent collaborations, releases and Everything Will Change (2014–2022)

 As an end punctuation mark to their career, The Postal Service released the feature-length documentary concert film Everything Will Change on October 7, 2014, filmed during their two performances at the Greek Theater in Berkeley, CA, July 26–27, 2013.
 Directed by Justin Mitchell, the film intersperses backstage tapes and interviews with complete footage of the concert itself.

-Subsequent collaborations and releases

 Jimmy Tamborello produced a remix of Death Cab for Cutie's 2018 song "Summer Years".

 Jenny Lewis toured with Death Cab for Cutie in the summer of 2019, in support of their On the Line and Thank You for Today albums, respectively.
-On select dates, Gibbard invited Lewis to join DCFC for their set's encore, and DCFC played "Nothing Better", with Gibbard and Lewis doing the vocals from the original song.
+On select dates, Gibbard invited Lewis to join DCFC for their set's encore, and DCFC played "Nothing Better", with Gibbard and Lewis recreating the vocals from the original song.

-Ben Gibbard performed "Such Great Heights" solo on August 17, 2020, online for the virtual 2020 Democratic National Convention.

 On October 6, 2020, The Postal Service created new social media accounts for the band and teased an announcement for the following day, sparking speculation about new music.
 The announcement was a mock video conference featuring Gibbard, Tamborello, and Lewis along with several musicians and celebrities urging people in the United States to vote in the November election, done in the style of 2013's "The Postal Service Auditions".

-On December 4, 2020, The Postal Service released the live album Everything Will Change via Sub Pop Records, featuring the complete live recordings from the documentary/concert film released in 2014, remastered and available in audio format for the first time.
+On December 4, 2020, The Postal Service released the live album Everything Will Change via Sub Pop Records, featuring the complete live recordings from the documentary/concert film of the same name that was released in 2014, remastered and available in audio format for the first time.
 Live tracks "Natural Anthem" and "The District Sleeps Alone Tonight" from the album were released as digital singles on November 22, 2020.

-The Postal Service will reunite again in 2023 for a co-headlining tour with Death Cab for Cutie, performing Give Up in its entirety to celebrate the 20th anniversary of the album.